Degradation of domains with sequential field application: Domain dynamics

 \subsection{DC dynamics}

 The observation of larger velocities when a circular domain contracts, compared to the ones observed for domain expansions, raises one important question: What is the role of the circular shape of the domain in the dynamics?
-To answer this question we first focus on the more traditional DC approach, by comparing how a circular and a stripe domains grows \nccom{and shrinks}.
+To answer this question we first focus on the more traditional DC approach, by comparing how a circular and a stripe domains grow and shrink.

-As described in \nccom{Sec.~\ref{sec:model}}, our numerical nucleation-like process consists of starting with an initial configuration where the order parameter takes the value -1, except for a region $\Omega$ where it takes the value 1.
+As described in section~\ref{sec:model}, our numerical nucleation-like process consists of starting with an initial configuration where the order parameter takes the value -1, except for a region $\Omega$ where it takes the value 1.
 To analyze the evolution of a circular domain, we start with $\Omega$ defined as a region of radius $R_i=100$ centered in the middle of the system.
-As a first test, we let the system evolve at zero field, and no significant changes in the domain area are observed, \textit{i.e.}, even for this ``small'' circular domain the force due to the curvature is not enough to contract it in presence of disorder. \nccom{This feature of circular domains is a consequence of disorder: without disorder and no applied external field, a circular domain will shrink due to the effective field sensed by the wall as a result of the domain curvature (which is proportional to the inverse of the domain radius), as discussed later in Sec~\ref{sec:ACdynamics}.}
+As a first test, we let the system evolve at zero field, and no significant changes in the domain area are observed, \textit{i.e.}, even for this ``small'' circular domain the force due to the curvature is not enough to contract it in presence of disorder.
+This feature of circular domains is a consequence of disorder: without disorder and no applied external field, a circular domain will shrink due to the effective field sensed by the wall as a result of the domain curvature (which is proportional to the inverse of the domain radius), as discussed later in section~\ref{sec:ACdynamics}.